-IBM Spectrum Protect Snapshot can back up DS8000 storage solutions with volumes that are simultaneously used as Global Mirror or Metro Mirror sources.
-In contrast to SAN Volume Controller, you can configure only the sources of the Global Mirror or Metro Mirror to be selected as the sources of the FlashCopy backup.
-When you use IBM Spectrum Protect Snapshot in this environment, do not use FlashCopy targets as Global Mirror and Metro Mirror sources.
+IBM Spectrum Protect Snapshot backs up DS8000 storage solutions with volumes that are simultaneously used as Global Mirror or Metro Mirror sources.
+In contrast to SAN Volume Controller, you can configure only the sources of the Global Mirror or Metro Mirror to be selected as the sources of the snapshot backup.
+When you use IBM Spectrum Protect Snapshot in this environment, do not use snapshot targets as Global Mirror and Metro Mirror sources.